Enhanced Muscle and Fat Segmentation for CT-Based Body Composition Analysis: A Comparative Study: Results

 Table \ref{tab:results_dice} presents a direct comparison of the segmentation capabilities of TotalSegmentator and our Internal tool, specifically focusing on subcutaneous fat and muscle segmentation.
 Fig. \ref{fig:box_plots} shows violin plots to visualize the distributions of Dice Scores for both TotalSegmentator and Internal tool.
 Dice scores in Table \ref{tab:results_dice} are presented as means $\pm$ standard deviation, along with the 25th and 75th percentiles (IQR), for both subcutaneous fat and muscle.
 For subcutaneous fat, TotalSegmentator achieved an average score of 80.8 (±10.4) with an IQR range of [76.7, 87.7].
 In contrast, our Internal tool demonstrated a slightly higher mean Dice Score of 83.8 (±10.9) with an IQR range of [80.7, 90.5].
 With respect to muscle, TotalSegmentator attained a mean score of 83.2 (±4.6) and [80.5, 86.4] IQR.
 In contrast, our Internal tool outperformed it by 5\% as a mean score of 87.6 (±3.3) and [85.6, 90] IQR was obtained.
 Notably, as depicted in Fig. \ref{fig:box_plots}, the internal tool exhibits fewer outliers compared to TotalSegmentator, particularly in muscle segmentation, indicating a more consistent and reliable performance.
 These results suggest that while both tools are effective for soft tissue segmentation, the Internal tool was superior in segmenting both subcutaneous fat and muscle with $p < 0.01$.

+SAROS provides ground truth labels on every fifth axial slice, but these labels are limited to muscle and subcutaneous fat only.
+Given the absence of labels for visceral fat, the entire CT volume was utilized for comparisons between TotalSegmentator and our Internal tool.
+It's important to note that subcutaneous fat and visceral fat are considered separate structures and do not overlap.
 The kappa scores in Table \ref{tab:results_cohens_kappa} indicated a high level of concordance between the two tools across all three tissue types.
 Fig. \ref{fig:r2-plots} shows $R^2$ correlation plots for the volume and attenuation of the different structures respectively.
 The average Hounsfield Unit (HU) of muscle attenuation for both TotalSegmentator and our Internal tool exhibit a strong correlation with $R^2$ values of 0.87 and 0.93, respectively, with our Internal tool outperforming it by a notable margin.
 This is supported by the similarly strong correlation observed with muscle volume, yielding $R^2$ values of 0.97 and 0.99, respectively.
 For subcutaneous fat, despite a significant uncertainty in the average HU values for both tools, with $R^2$ values of 0.43 for TotalSegmentator and 0.45 for our Internal tool.
 Nevertheless, the region was accurately segmented, with fat volume estimation showing a high correlation, evidenced by an $R^2$ value of 0.99 for both tools.

 Fig. \ref{fig:ba-plots} displays Bland-Altman plots for muscle and subcutaneous fat volume estimation of the tools compared to the manual annotations.
 For both tools measuring muscle volume, there's a noticeable positive skew in the data.
 The Internal tool demonstrated a significantly lower bias, approximately 250cm$^3$, in comparison to the TotalSegmentator, which exhibited a bias around 500cm$^3$.
 For the subcutaneous fat volume estimation, there is a distinct concentration of data points on the left-hand side.
 The Internal tool has a slight positive skew also with a higher bias at around +200cm$^3$ compared to TotalSegmentator that is around 0cm$^3$.